Quantum teleportation: Protocol

 It is worth noticing that the above protocol assumes that the qubits are individually addressable, meaning that the qubits are distinguishable and physically labeled.
 However, there can be situations where two identical qubits are indistinguishable due to the spatial overlap of their wave functions.
 Under this condition, the qubits cannot be individually controlled or measured.
 Nevertheless, a teleportation protocol analogous to that described above can still be (conditionally) implemented by exploiting two independently prepared qubits, with no need of an initial Bell state.
-This can be made by addressing the internal degrees of freedom of the qubits (e.g., spins or polarizations) by spatially localized measurements performed in separated regions A and B shared by the wave functions of the two indistinguishable qubits.
+This can be made by addressing the internal degrees of freedom of the qubits (e.g., spins or polarisations) by spatially localized measurements performed in separated regions A and B where the two spatially overlapping, indistinguishable qubits can be found.
+This theoretical prediction has been then verified experimentally via polarized photons in a quantum optical setup.